mariamaske/mariamaske.github.io/about.md

 <div class="features">
 		<article>
 			<div class="content">
-			<p>As a data analyst with an unique educational background in sociology, philosophy, and diversity studies I aim to combine my creative streak and problem-solving passion to improve company decision-making through comprehensive reporting and data visualizations.
+			<p>As a data analyst with an unique educational background in sociology, philosophy, and diversity studies I aim to combine my creative streak and problem-solving passion to improve company decision-making through comprehensive reporting and data visualizations.</p>
-I am deeply curious and love to deep dive into various topics which grants me the ability for drawing connections between complex data sets and uncovering critical insights.
-While my diverse academic and professional experiences have trained me to offer tailored solutions. </p>
+<p>I am deeply curious and love to deep dive into various topics which grants me the ability for drawing connections between complex data sets and uncovering critical insights.
+While my diverse academic and professional experiences have trained me to offer tailored solutions.</p>
 </div>
 </article>
 <article>